jamdatajam/Machine-Learning/README.md

 # Machine-Learning
-Various other machine learning projects
+Various other machine learning projects and scripts